tomas-light/cheap-di/packages/cheap-di-react/README.md

 }
 ```

-Use it in react component
+Use it in the React component

 ```tsx
 // App.tsx